Sup3Legacy/FerrOS/docs/report/report.md

 * Preemptive multitasking with a not-too-naive scheduling algorithm (basically at least something more advanced than a simple round-robin) and some notion of priority.
 * As many accessible physical devices as possible (because that's fun)
 * Multi-screen (i.e. the screen can be shared by multiple processes).
 The reason behind this is pretty simple : how would you better demonstrate your working multitasking system than by having multiple processes write on the display at the same time? :)
-* Minimalist but functionnal userspace-library, which enables the user to write simple CLI programs.
+* Minimalist but functional user space-library, which enables the user to write simple CLI programs.
-* A small functionnal shell (how original).
+* A small functional shell (how original).

-This can be all summed up by "Have a working usermode shell that can do some basic stuff while a clock is running 'real-time' at the top of the screen".
+This can be all summed up by "Have a working user mode shell that can do some basic stuff while a clock is running 'real-time' at the top of the screen".

 # Programming